How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 • JPEG: General, can be opened anywhere

-• RAW: High quality but requires special software
+• RAW: High quality but requires specialized software

 • TIFF: High quality and versatile (recommended)